Uncovering Insights of Compound Flooding with Data-Driven AI

+We investigate the extent to which data-driven models can capture the coupled dynamics of a human-regulated hydrological system using large-scale observational data.
+By reframing water stage forecasting from a purely predictive task into a system identification problem, we aim to reveal the underlying spatiotemporal dependencies linking surface water dynamics, subsurface processes, meteorological forcing, and human interventions.

+\textbf{Scientific Objective}.
+We examine whether AI models can learn hydrological dynamics and forecast water stages from multi-factor observational data.
+Specifically, we aim to understand how surface water levels evolve in response to meteorological forcing, subsurface groundwater interactions, and human-operated hydraulic controls, such as pumps and gates.

-Given water stage time series data $\mX \in \mathbb{R}^{N\times L}$ from $N$ water monitoring stations, the forecasting task is to predict the water stage values for the next $T$ time steps, denoted as $\mY \in \mathbb{R}^{N\times T}$, using a fixed look-back window of length $L$.
-We also have access to additional time series information, including groundwater levels $\mX_w \in \mathbb{R}^{N_w\times L}$ (from $N_w$ stations), rainfall $\mX_r \in \mathbb{R}^{N_r\times L}$ (from $N_r$ stations), pump control data $\mX_p \in \mathbb{R}^{N_p\times L}$ (from $N_p$ stations), gate control data $\mX_g \in \mathbb{R}^{N_g\times L}$ (from $N_g$ stations), and location information for the monitoring stations.
-For the primary benchmark experiments aimed at fair comparison across different models, we mainly consider the water stage data as the supervised data.
-However, we acknowledge that incorporating the additional information (groundwater levels, rainfall, pump and gate control data, and location) has the potential to further enhance forecasting performance.
+We formulate the hydrological system as a spatio-temporal coupled network driven by both natural processes and human control signals.
+Given water stage time series data $\mX \in \mathbb{R}^{N\times L}$ from $N$ water monitoring stations, the forecasting objective is to predict the water stage values for the next $T$ time steps, denoted as $\mY \in \mathbb{R}^{N\times T}$, using a fixed look-back window of length $L$.
+In addition to the surface water stage, the system also has access to additional time series information, including groundwater levels $\mX_w \in \mathbb{R}^{N_w\times L}$ (from $N_w$ stations), rainfall $\mX_r \in \mathbb{R}^{N_r\times L}$ (from $N_r$ stations), pump control data $\mX_p \in \mathbb{R}^{N_p\times L}$ (from $N_p$ stations), gate control data $\mX_g \in \mathbb{R}^{N_g\times L}$ (from $N_g$ stations), and location information for the monitoring stations.
+From the data-driven model perspective, this formulation treats water stage evolution as the outcome of interacting latent processes operating across space and time.
+For the primary benchmark experiments aimed at fair comparison across different modeling approaches, we focus on water stage forecasting as the supervised prediction target.
+The additional modalities are regarded as external drivers that can potentially enrich system understanding and improve predictive performance, and their integration is explored in extended experimental settings.